Updated June 2021.

-Protecting one's images and text online is an important topic, and one I tackled at my Chicago Creative Expo WordPress talk in March.
+Protecting one's images and text online is an important topic, and one I tackled at my Chicago Creative Expo WordPress talk.

 What makes this most relevant is the story of Noam Galai (see it on The Stolen Scream), whose image (a screaming self portrait) has been stolen countless times across the globe.
 He even submitted it to Getty Images, only to be rejected, but a copy was being sold on its site!
 Frankly, you can't be too careful.

 No system is foolproof, but there are steps you can take to better protect your content.